LukasFlorian/T1000/main.typ

 #acrf("MPT") is a computational optimization technique that addresses the memory and computational constraints encountered during deep neural network training.
 This approach leverages the reduced precision arithmetic capabilities of modern hardware accelerators while maintaining the numerical stability required for effective model convergence @micikeviciusMixedPrecisionTraining2018.

-The fundamental principle behind #acr("MPT") involves utilizing lower-precision floating-point representations (#acr("FP16")) for the majority of training operations while preserving higher-precision (#acr("FP32")) calculations for operations that require numerical stability.
+The fundamental principle behind #acr("MPT") involves utilizing lower-precision #acr("FP16") representations for the majority of training operations while preserving higher-precision #acr("FP32") calculations for operations that require numerical stability.
 This selective precision approach enables significant reductions in memory usage (typically 50% or more) and computational time while maintaining training effectiveness equivalent to full-precision training. @micikeviciusMixedPrecisionTraining2018

 During mixed-precision training, the forward pass and gradient computation operations are performed using #acr("FP16") precision to maximize memory efficiency and computational throughput.
-However, the model weights are maintained in #acr("FP32") precision, and gradient updates are applied to these full-precision parameters.
-This ensures that small gradient values are not lost due to the limited dynamic range of #acr("FP16") representation (approximately $6.1 times 10^(-5)$ to $6.55 times 10^4$).
+However, the model weights are maintained in #acr("FP32") precision, and gradient updates, although computed based on half-precision inference results, are applied to these full-precision parameters.

 To address potential gradient underflow issues that can arise from the limited dynamic range of #acr("FP16"), gradient scaling techniques are employed.
 The loss function is multiplied by a scaling factor before backpropagation, effectively shifting small gradient values into the representable range of #acr("FP16").
 After gradient computation, the gradients are unscaled before applying updates to the #acr("FP32") model weights @micikeviciusMixedPrecisionTraining2018.